 From 15 April 2019 the cervical screening service in Camden will start HPV primary testing.
 Cervical screening samples will be taken in the same way, but tested for HPV initially.
 Only those that are HPV positive will have cytology testing.
 If cytology is abnormal there will be automatic referral to colposcopy and if cytology is normal they will be asked to return for repeat screening in 12 months (due to the presence of HPV).
 For more details please refer to the flowcharts (see Downloads).

-HSL are offering education events introducing primary HPV screening and sample takers are encouraged to complete this Primary HPV e-learning.
+Sample takers are encouraged to complete this Primary HPV e-learning.

 All cervical sample takers should be registered with the pan-London Cervical Sample Taker Database (CSTD).
+Once registered you can upload your training and certificates in the ‘Submit Training Record’ section and this can then be viewed in ‘Your Details.’

 Appointments are through GP practice.